THE SUNDERLAND SITE - PAGE 002

 A site page has now been added to feature what limited data has come to my attention about the coal staiths of Sunderland.
 Here.
 There were once a great many of them.
 On the west side of South Dock, in particular.
 Some were to the left & behind where the artist was seated re the illustration below, on the opposite north bank of the river.
 But also in the right of the image, from the foreground almost to the bridge, where were located the Lambton & Hetton coal staiths.
 Looking at the next image one surely cannot imagine the later scene, initially with cars full of coal being pulled by horses along primitive rails, through tunnels in the hillside, to the very edge of the river.
 And later railway locomotives to do the very same job.
 There to be loaded into the holds of ships moored below for shipment to southern England & indeed much of Europe.
 Looking at the terrain depicted below, (or, while I have not myself seen it, the tranquil scene of this very day), one would wonder how can that even be possible?
 It was indeed possible & not so very long ago either.
 Do drop me a note re any available material & if you know, data about exactly how the loading was accomplished, something contemporary images do not advise.

 What I believe was an even better image of the above print was available in Dec.
-2006, from e-Bay vendor antiqueportrait.
-The e-Bay item is long gone of course, but the image, cropped & tidied a little, can be seen here.
+2006, from eBay vendor 'antiqueportrait'.
+The eBay item (& likely such vendor) is long gone of course, but the image, cropped & tidied a little, can be seen here.

 That first bridge had a modest 'hump' in the centre, as you can see in the images above, a hump which proved to be of some considerable inconvenience to traffic.
 And with the passage of time major repairs became necessary.
 The bridge was substantially repaired in 1805.
 In 1858 a major reconstruction of the bridge was carried out to the recommendations of consultant engineer Robert Stephenson & a reconstructed bridge, now substantially of wrought iron, was opened on Mar.
 5, 1859 absent the 'hump' in the centre.